stevencox/tycho/README.md

 Also, it's generally straightforward to find a mapping of the kubectl command line to the API.

 That said, the API is also large and complex.
-We need a design that tailors its surface area to our use cases.
+We may want a design that tailors its surface area to our use cases.
+Also, it may be useful to implement contact with the container orchestrator via an API so that clients an switch between alternatives.
+This also decouples system requirements like Python versions.

 Finally, a pod is one or more containers.
 So launching, deploying, and networking pods as K8s services gives us a lot of needed flexibility and control.